 Cleaning the Ear

-To clean your dog’s ears you’ll need to grab some medical gauze and prepare a 50/50 solution of water and vinegar shutterstock_161832797in a small squeeze bottle.
+To clean your dog’s ears you’ll need to grab some medical gauze and prepare a 50/50 solution of water and vinegar in a small squeeze bottle.

 Lay your dog comfortably on a table and fold their ear back until you can see into the ear canal.